-Self-Administration of Medication: A student may possess an epinephrine auto-injector (EpiPen®) and/or an asthma inhaler prescribed for use at the student's discretion, provided the student's parent/guardian has completed and signed a "Authorization for Administration of Medication" form.
+Self-Administration of Medication: A student may possess and self-administer an epinephrine injector, e.g., EpiPen®, and/or asthma medication prescribed for use at the student's discretion, provided the student's parent/guardian has completed and signed an SMA Form.
+The Superintendent or designee will ensure an Emergency Action Plan is developed for each self-administering student.